Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Experimental Details

 We selected reasonable hyperparameter values and performed some minimal hyperparameter tuning for T5 and \qg based on random splits of the training sets for {\textsc{GeoQuery}} and {\textsc{Spider}}.
-We used the same hyperparameters for all splits of each dataset without additional tuning.
+We used the same hyperparameters for all splits of a given dataset.

-For T5, we selected a batch size of $128$ and then selected a learning rate of $1e^{-4}$ from $[1e^{-3}, 1e^{-4}, 1e^{-5}]$, which we used for all experiments.
+For T5, we selected a learning rate of $1e^{-4}$ from $[1e^{-3}, 1e^{-4}, 1e^{-5}]$, which we used for all experiments.
+Otherwise, we used the default hyperparameters for fine-tuning.
 We fine-tune for $3,000$ steps for {\textsc{GeoQuery}} and $10,000$ for {\textsc{Spider}}.
+T5-Base trained with a learning rate of $1e^{-4}$ reached 94.2\% accuracy at $3,000$ steps on a random split of the standard GeoQuery training set into 500 training and 100 validation examples.